-Medford Fire Department's training center is located behind Fire Station #4 on Berrydale Ave.
-The city built the training tower in 1974.
+Medford Fire-Rescue's training center is located behind Fire Station 4 on Table Rock Rd.
+The City built the four-story training tower in 1974.
 The tower is plumbed for Hollywood smoke that can be sent to each floor and the roof for training.
-Each level has a door that can be set up to repeatedly force for entry into the room.
+All levels in the tower have a door that can be set up to repeatedly force for entry into the room.

 Each major subject area has a lead instructor.
 That Firefighter is responsible for the development of props to enhance the training for our agency.
-The props have all been built by the firefighters of Medford Fire Department.
+The props have all been built by the firefighters of Medford Fire-Rescue.